Support Us

 News

-It’s always good to start off the week with some good news, and as many of you may have heard across social media or the news over the weekend (check out The Herald here and a-n online here), The Stove has joined 118 other organisations in Creative Scotland’s National Portfolio for 2015-18.
+It’s always good to start off the week with some good news, and as many of you may have heard across social media or the news over the weekend, The Stove has joined 118 other organisations in Creative Scotland’s National Portfolio for 2015-18.

 Read our press release in full:

-Dumfries’ The Stove Network has joined a prestigious list of just 119 arts organisation across the whole country who have been awarded National Portfolio status and a three year funding package.
+Dumfries’ The Stove Network has joined a prestigious list of just 119 arts organisations across the whole country who have been awarded National Portfolio status and a three-year funding package.

 Local band The Barstow Bats playing at The Stove during the Dumfries Music Conference.
 Image: Colin Tennant